sulu/sulu-docs/bundles/admin/ckeditor.rst

         new Abbr(app.sandboxes.create('plugin-abbr'))
     );

-You can now use you plugin in all ckeditors.
+You can now use your plugin in all Ckeditor instances.

 .. note::

     To create your overlays or other plugins in our aura-system you can also use the sandbox to start your own component.
-But be aware that you have to be sure that you stop all your components to reduce the memory-usage and usage of the event-system.
+But you have to be sure that you did stop all your components to reduce the memory-usage and calls to the event-system.